 - 1. On the Teams in Space board, click Active sprints. - 2.
 Select TIS-5 and move the issue to the 'In Progress' column.

-TO DO IN PROGRESS DONE
+IN PROGRESS DONE

-TIS-8

-Requesting available flights is now taking > 5 seconds TIS-5
+[

+TIS-5

 Plans for our Summer Saturn Sale

-TIS-2

-Build out a local office on Mars 1
+TIS-5 Plans for our Summer Saturn Sale TIS-5 Plans for our Summer Saturn Sale